realbchan/MidiAnalysis/readme.txt

 3. Similarly, given a collection of midi files of the same piece, can you average them out to create a single midi file that represents the average of them?

 4. Over the top idea: imagine a neural net that can accurately classify whether a midi file is a song or not.
-Then you have another neural net that tries to "trick" the other, by generating a midi file with sounds, and trying to test whether the other NN can tell if its a song or not.
+Then you have another neural net that tries to "trick" the other, by generating a midi file with sounds, and trying to test whether the other NN can tell if its a song or not -> an AI that can self produce music

 -exceptions to this: one is considered a valid song?
 What features would you extract for training?

 5. Perhaps you can analyze where the hardest parts are in a song? perhaps like where the largest intervals are, where the notes are played in quick succession.
 -but then, what is considered "hard?"

 6. a way in which you can take a midi file and smooth it, to have notes and chords released precisely when they need to

+7. A way in which you can detect patterns.
+Perhaps then, you can display sequence of patterns.
+As in, suppose there is a piece of music if pattern ABBA.
+I want a way to detect this pattern, then print it.